cristian9217/cristian9217/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently studying.
+- 🔭 I’m currently studying on Computer Science.
 - 🌱 I’m currently learning Python, Java, HTML and PHP.
 - 📫 How to reach me: cristianmiguel10@gmail.com